Mo-AH/surveillance_robot/README.md

  - Implement a real battery management, so that it runs out proportionally to the number of motions and to the time passed.
  - Implement the possibility of having multiple robots that cooperate together for the surveillance purpose.
  - When checking a room, do something instead of just wasting time, for example look around for markers.
+ - When interrupting a task because of the battery low, memorize and continue it after having recharged the battery.